 \begin{proposition} We assume (M1) and (M2) and assume that $\Box$ is power associative.
 The following statements are equivalent: \begin{itemize} \item[(a)] There exists a sequence $\{r_n \}_{n \geq 1}$ satisfying (C1) and (C2); \item[(b)] There exists a sequence $\{r_n \}_{n \geq 1}$ satisfying (C1) and (C2'); \item[(c)] $m_n(\mu^{\Box N})$ is a polynomial of $m_1(\mu), \cdots, m_n(\mu)$ and $N$ for any $n$. \end{itemize} Moreover, the sequence $\{r_n \}$ in (b) is unique and is given by

-\end{proposition} \begin{remark} We can see from (\ref{cum7}) that cumulants are deeply connected with convolution semigroups $\{\mu_t \}_{t \geq 0}$ with $\mu_0 = \delta_0$ and the notion of infinite divisibility. \end{remark} \begin{proof} (1) (a) $\Rightarrow$ (c): If there exists a sequence $\{r_n \}_{n \geq 1}$ satisfying (C1) and (C2), we have
+\end{proposition} \begin{remark} We can see from (\ref{cum7}) that cumulants are strongly related to a convolution semigroup $\{\mu_t \}_{t \geq 0}$ with $\mu_0 = \delta_0$ and to infinite divisibility. \end{remark} \begin{proof} (a) $\Rightarrow$ (c): if there exists a sequence $\{r_n \}_{n \geq 1}$ satisfying (C1) and (C2), we have